taskiq-python/taskiq/docs/contrib.md

 * Please do not add malware.
 * Please make sure that your request solves the problem.

-If you struggle with something or feel frustrated, you either create an issue, create a [discussions](https://github.com/orgs/taskiq-python/discussions). page or publish a draft PR and ask your question in the description.
+If you struggle with something or feel frustrated, you either create an issue, create a [discussions](https://github.com/orgs/taskiq-python/discussions) page or publish a draft PR and ask your question in the description.

 We have lots of tests in CI.
-But since CI runs from first-time contributors should be approved, you better test locally.
+But since CI runs from first-time contributors need to be approved, you better test locally.
 It just takes less time to prepare PR for merging.

 ## Setting up environment